sdcst-2025/001b-fixing-errors-nlwolsey/README.md

 unmatched brackets or quotes, errors in case sensitivity, undeclared variables, badly named variables, the list can actually be quite long.

-Today, you will be opening 5 programs that are not functioning because they have syntax errors.
+Today, you will be opening 12 programs that are not functioning because they have syntax errors.
-Correct the errors to make sure that they are working and then commit the files to the autograder once they are.
+Correct the errors to make sure that they are working and then commit your files

-### 5 Tasks

-##### Task 1
-Open up the file "assignment1.py".
-Fix any of the problems that are preventing the program from running (2 points)

-##### Task 2
-Open up the file "assignment2.py".
-Fix any of the problems that are preventing the program from running (2 points)

-##### Task 3
-Open up the file "assignment3.py".
-Fix any of the problems that are preventing the program from running (2 points)

-##### Task 4
-Open up the file "assignment4.py".
-Fix any of the problems that are preventing the program from running (2 points)

-##### Task 5
-Open up the file "assignment5.py".
-Fix any of the problems that are preventing the program from running (2 points)